Fund for Elders’ Independence Board of Trustees

 Kava Massih, Trustee (Treasurer) principal of Kava Massih Architects, has been a driving force behind a wide range of innovative architectural designs in the Bay Area since founding the firm in 1996, including local favorites Berkeley Bowl, Samuel Merritt University’s Library and Health Science Center II, Red Bull headquarters, AgeSong Assisted Living at Bayside in Emeryville, and the Cath Lab at Alameda County’s Highland Hospital.
 His specialty is challenging urban settings or where existing structures must be incorporated, rehabilitated or preserved.
 The firm proudly works with non-profit groups and often donates services and time to help nonprofits secure financial grants and fundraising efforts.
 Kava resides in Berkeley ad maintains offices in both San Francisco and Berkeley.

-Karlya Benjamin, Founding Trustee, is a freelance photographer and former principal dancer with the Dance Theatre of Harlem.
-In her business, photography and design by Karlya, she uses “natural settings to capture the quality of the moment and create memorable photographs” of people, places and things.
+Karlya Benjamin, Founding Trustee, is a Fine Jewelry Professional, freelance photographer and former principal ballerina with the Dance Theatre of Harlem in New York.
+As a ballerina she performed all over the world, at The White House, Kennedy Center and at the Royal Opera House for Queen Elizabeth the Queen Mother.
+In her freelance business, photography and design by Karlya, she uses “natural settings to capture quality moments to capture the quality of the moment and create memorable photographs” of people, places and things.
 Thirty-five of her photos are on display in the photo-mosaic at the entrance to the Museum of the African Diaspora in San Francisco.
-She attended school in Paris and has ten years of experience in fine jewelry.
-She lived and worked in Denver, New York, Paris, and Los Angeles before settling in the East Bay.
-Karlya works in the Home Mortgage Finance Group of Wells Fargo Bank in Oakland and is fluent in French.
+She attended school in Paris and has over 10 years of experience in fine jewelry.
+She lived and worked in Denver, New York, Paris, and Beverly Hills before settling in the East Bay.
+Karlya is a GIA certified Applied Jewelry Professional (A.J.P. ) and is currently a consultant and designer with Pavé Fine Jewelry in Oakland.
+She coaches dancers upon request and is fluent in French.

 Linda Trowbridge is the CEO of Center for Elders’ Independence since July 2013, bringing 30 years of health care management experience and a longtime interest in the PACE model of integrated care.
 During her 30-plus year career, Linda has been involved strategically and as an operational leader in most areas of the health care arena, including delivery systems with acute care hospitals, physician groups, home care and hospice, long term care, and managed care, with large national and regional health care systems including Kaiser Permanente, St. Joseph Health System, Catholic Healthcare West (now Dignity Health) and Sisters of Providence Health System.
 Most recently, she was a Principal at Health Management Associates, Inc. where she worked with integrated organizations, housing, health plans and community‐based organizations and responded to opportunities and challenges created through the Affordable Care Act.
 For 17 years, Linda served as a member of the governing board of On Lok, the original PACE provider located in San Francisco.